pngme/sample-android-app-flutter/README.md

 ## Send SMS data locally
 As noted above, the primary responsibility of the Pngme SDK is to send SMS data to the Pngme system.
 This can be tested in a sample app running in the local emulator.

-*If a valid SDK token is used in the `'clientKey': 'XXXXXXX'` parameter, then the below SMS can be successfully sent to the Pngme system*.
+> *If a valid SDK token is used in the `'sdkToken': 'XXXXXXX'` parameter, then the below SMS will be successfully sent to the Pngme system*.

 The following text message is of a recognized format for the Stanbic bank sender: `Stanbic`.
 ```text